lawnstarter/react-native-picker-select/README.md

 **Optional Props**
 * `placeholder` - object
   * An override for the default placeholder object with a label of `Select an item...` and a value of `null`
+  * An empty object can be used if you'd like to disable the placeholder entirely
 * `hideDoneBar` - boolean
   * For the iOS component, hides the bar with tabbing arrows and Done link to exit the modal.
 While this is typical on `<select>` elements on the web, the [interface guidelines](https://developer.apple.com/ios/human-interface-guidelines/controls/pickers/) does not include it.
 * `hideIcon` - boolean